Explore new mobility labor issues, elevate promising solutions, take strategic action with others.Engage now

 She lives in Northern Virginia with her cat, Suki.

-Prior to joining NUMO, Monica was the Executive Assistant to Ms. Julia Olson.
-In this role, Monica directly supported the lead co-counsel of the high-profile U.S. climate change case where 21 young people are suing the U.S. government.
+Prior to joining NUMO, Monica was Executive Assistant to the lead co-counsel of the high-profile U.S. climate change case where 21 young people are suing the U.S. government.

 Monica holds a B.A. in Political Science with a minor in Public Policy from the University of California, Berkeley.
 Her primary focus throughout her undergraduate career was on sustainable development and environmental justice.
 Additionally, she was selected as a Fellow for the Gender, Equity, and the Environment Program at the Sierra Club and was a blog contributor with the Worldwatch Institute.